 4. Boushey CJ, Beresford SA, Omenn GS, Motulsky AG (1995).
 A quantitative assessment of plasma homocysteine as a risk factor for vascular disease.
 Probable benefits of increasing folic acid intakes.
 JAMA; 274:1049-1057.

-Homocysteine is not a component of food or nutritional supplements, so the patient should not fast prior to the test and may continue taking any nutritional supplements as normal.
-The blood sample of choice should be taken at midday, four hours after a protein-containing breakfast, so as to ensure an adequate methionine challenge (equivalent to about 0.5 gm of methionine).
+Homocysteine is not a component of food or nutritional supplements, so the patient should not fast prior to the test but we do recommend avoiding B vitamin containing supplements for 24-48 hours.
+The blood sample should ideally be taken at midday, three to four hours after a protein-containing breakfast, so as to ensure an adequate methionine challenge (equivalent to about 0.5 gm of methionine).

 Postal samples must use special Biolab tube and should reach us within 48 hours of collection.